innovationOUtside/tm129-robotics2020/content/07_Robot_Lab/Section_00_01.md

 zoom_img( cropped_image )
 ```

-One of the advantages of using the Python `PIL` package is that a range of *methods* (that is, *functions*) are defined on each image object that allow us to manipulate it *as an image*.
-(We can then also access the data defining the transformed image *as data* if we need it in that format.)
+We have already mentioned how the PIL Python package provides many useful tools for dealing with images as native images.

-For example, if create a blank image of size 28x28 pixels with a grey background, we can paste a copy of our cropped image into it.
+For example, as well as being able to crop images, if we create a blank image of size 28x28 pixels with a grey background, we can paste a copy of our cropped image into it.

 ```python
 _grey_background = 200